Using Constraint-based Ordering in PHP

 Taking Another Approach

-Upon reflection however, I did not feel that the resulting list looked ‘random’ enough, and over the weekend thought maybe incorporating a middle value would hinder a better outcome.
-I decided to try and implement such an approach in a more functional manner, thinking about the declarative steps that were required to create the result.
-I was able to break down the process into three seperate actions, as shown in the example below:
+Upon reflection, however, I did not feel that the resulting list looked ‘random’ enough.
+Over the weekend, I thought that maybe incorporating a middle value would help achieve a better outcome.
+I decided to try and implement such an approach in a more functional manner, thinking about the declarative steps required to create the result.
+I was able to break down the process into three separate actions, as shown in the example below:

 or interleave